glella/primes/README.md

-C does more efficient looping that what I manually created for looping using 16bit numbers - other than does uses exact same division and sqroot assembly.
+C does more efficient looping that what I manually created for looping using 16bit numbers - other than that, it uses exact same division and sqroot assembly.
 Could investigate more.
 Just spent too much time on this already.

 Not super easy to print in assembly for the Atari using a similar approach as with the Apple, or cx16.
 Would need to recreate a completely different routine for the Atari and I am too lazy - check the hello world assembly example.
 You are welcome to add.